-16. Fill your travel car seat bag with extra diapers to save space in luggage.
+1. Fill your travel car seat bag with extra diapers to save space in luggage.

-17. Stuffed animals make great neck pillows for kids.
+2. Stuffed animals make great neck pillows for kids.

 If your toddlers are like mine, chances are they will want to bring a favorite stuffed animal on the plane or car with them.
-You can use stuffed animals as neck supports so they don’t bend their necks in impossible angles while sleeping.
+You can use stuffed animals as travel pillow so they don’t bend their necks in impossible angles while sleeping.

-18. Old style metal lunchboxes are the perfect carrying case for toddler travel toys.
+3. Old style metal lunchboxes are the perfect carrying case for toddler travel toys.

-19. Use a light scarf for a breastfeeding cover on flights.
+4. Use a light scarf for a breastfeeding cover on flights.

 Depending on the situation, there were times I opted to cover up while nursing – like during our baby’s first flight when I was seated next to an overly curious 4-year-old!
 But I like to pack light (and I’m also cheap as can be) so there was no way I was going to buy a breastfeeding cover.